1601-mma2013/Interactive-Directory/README.md

 - to improve efficiency in obtaining and giving information in MMU

 Risk
-- Someone will vandalize or steal parts of the kiosk
+- Someone is capable in vandalizing or stealing parts of the kiosk

 What is the worst result?
 -No one will use the kiosk to obtain information